silversub/terraform/provider/internet-services-resources.md

 ## `ibm_cis_rate_limit`
 {: #rate-limit}

 Create, update, or delete custom rate limits for an IBM Cloud Internet Services domain.
-For more information about rate limits, see [Rate limiting](/docs/cis?topic=cis-cis-rate-limiting).
+For more information, about rate limits, see [Rate limiting](/docs/cis?topic=cis-cis-rate-limiting).
 {: shortdesc}

 Rate limiting rule can only be created when you have the enterprise plan for IBM Cloud Internet Services.